neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 Although this tutorial's repository comes with a pre-built _Movie_ `graph.db` file, you'll want to learn how to create a `graph.db` file with your own data set, that is customized to your web application.
 This section will demonstrate how to import your own data into your local Neo4j instance.
 Although there are [multiple ways](http://www.neo4j.org/develop/import) to create a `graph.db` from scratch, we will focus on using the Cypher command `LOAD CSV` here.

-### Getting Your Data Files (.csv) Ready
+### Getting Your Data Files Ready

 - As before, stop Neo4j and delete the existing `graph.db` folder in the `PATH_TO_NEO4J/data` directory
 - When you start Neo4j again, it will detect the absence of the `graph.db` folder and generate a blank one
-- Prepare and organize your own data into CSV files.
-Refer to the `csv` folder in this tutorial's repository for the files used to build the movie database
+- Prepare and organize your own data into .csv files.
+Refer to the `csv` folder in this tutorial's repository for the files used to build the _Movie_ database

   - Each node should have a unique ID
   - Each node type should have its own file.
 In this example, there are three node types, Genre, Person and Movie, and their data are in `genre_nodes.csv`, `person_nodes.csv` and `movie_nodes.csv`, respectively